 Recollecting Performance presents Southern Californian performance artists and the garments they wore between 1970 and 1983.
-Innovators of a movement that would forever change thinking about art and the body, sales these artists brought issues of race, hospital gender, hospital and politics to its borders.
+Innovators of a movement that would forever change thinking about art and the body, these artists brought issues of race, gender, and politics to its borders.
 This experimental approach to exhibiting performance art invites viewers to imagine themselves within the garments and the performances represented.
-Framed by memory and in line with the oral tradition of sharing experiences of performance with friends and others, the artists create secondary performances by their reconstructions, installations, and audio recordings.
+Framed by memory and in line with the tradition of sharing experiences of performance with friends and others, the artists create secondary performances by their reconstructions, installations, and audio recordings.
 The figural void contained by the garments, along with smells, shadows, and stains, engage the memory of the artist and the imagination of the viewer.

 Using found materials like paper tarp and pantyhose that spoke of the immediacy of performances and an economy of resources, these artists redefined the relationship of artists to galleries, as they claimed legitimacy for art outside the institution.
 Artists performed under LA freeways, in punk clubs, on city streets and even on a NASA shuttle.
 Audiences learned to question the role of theater in performance art and the divide between artist and audience.
 These performances claimed artistic value for action and the humanity behind it, rather than for the commodified object.

 Garments like the bridal dress and rhinestone platform shoes, when